ls1intum/Artemis/docs/user/discussion.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Marking a post as resolved will indicate to other users that the posted question is resolved and does not need any further input.
-This can be done by selecting one of the given answers as resolving, i.e., as correct as shown in the screenshot below.
+This can be done by clicking the checkmark next to the answer post.
 Note, that only the author of the post as well as a moderator can perform this action.
 This is helpful for moderators to identify open questions, e.g., by applying the according filter in the course overview.
 It also highlights the correct answer for other students that have a similar problem and search for a suitable solution.